minroud/nix/README.md

 Stay tuned for more!

 # Underlying Tech
-Nix is a hybrid mobile app written in Typescript using React and compiled with Capacitor.
+Nix is a hybrid mobile app written in TypeScript using React and compiled with Capacitor.
 It uses Ionic as a UI library.

 ## Why hybrid?